idris-lang/Idris-dev/docs/proofs/interactive.rst

 ``pruviloj`` defines some more advanced derived commands such as: reflexivity and others.

-To use ``pruviloj`` then call Idris with the "-p pruviloj" option and add:
+To use ``pruviloj`` call Idris with the "-p pruviloj" option and add:

 .. code-block:: idris

     import Pruviloj
     import Pruviloj.Induction